 |I didn’t get back to the hotel from the pub summit until 3am.
 My mouth tastes like a gorilla’s armpit.

 |C’mere ’til I tell ya, there are 21 summits at this year’s Web Summit.

 |We had great craic at this year’s Web Summit in Dublin.

 |The pubs and streets of Dublin will be jammers during the week.

 Enjoy the craic in Dublin this week.

-Follow Aisling Foley Marketing on Twitter for more tips or subscribe to the newsletter in the “Subscribe” box below.
-You can also connect with Aisling on Google Plus.
+Follow Aisling Foley Marketing on X for more tips or subscribe to the newsletter in the “Subscribe” box in the footer.